Welcome to FarmConners Wind Farm Control Benchmark for code comparison!¶

 The benchmark repository is located here.

 The comparison of the WFC model results for the defined test cases will first be presented in WESC 2021 and then sent for publication in co-authorship with all the benchmark participants.
-Therefore, the participants are expected to upload their results latest 31/12/2020.
-All the registered participants will receive a link to a personalised cloud folder to update their results.
+All the registered participants receives a link to a personalised cloud folder to update their results.

 The benchmark builds on available data sets from previous and ongoing campaigns: synthetic data from high-fidelity simulations, measurements from wind tunnel experiments, and field data from a real wind farm, see Provided Data Sets.